 Here on this site, you can find all you need to know about mold, determine whether you and your household are impacted, and most importantly, learn what you can do to get rid of mold in your apartment and protect you and your loved ones from its potential health risks.

 In its efforts to remediate mold from its developments, NYCHA has been taking proactive measures to meet the obligations of both the 2018 Revised Baez Consent Decree and the 2019 HUD Agreement.
 As part of this process, NYCHA has also revised its standard procedure for addressing mold complaints and introduced “Mold Busters” – an innovative new program informed by industry standards to effectively and efficiently remediate mold.

-NYCHA will take the following measures to comprehensively address mold and moisture conditions:
+NYCHA has been taking the following measures to comprehensively address mold and moisture conditions:

 Mold tends to grow in damp places, such as bathrooms and kitchens.
 Check these places in your apartment.
 Mold can be many different colors, including gray, black, green, yellow and orange.
 It may look furry, slimy or powdery.
 Some mold has a musty, stale or earthy smell.
 Mold can go undetected, posing serious health risks to those exposed to it.
 Mold at NYCHA is measured by the square footage identified in each room.
 You can use a letter size (0.7’ x 0.91’) sheet of paper to help you measure it.

 To learn what you can do if you find mold in your apartment, you can check the next page about Mold Remediation Procedure.